Teoscar Hernández Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in MLB.
+- The Rangers pitching staff ranks 22nd in MLB with a collective 8.5 strikeouts per nine innings.

-- Rangers pitchers combine to rank 17th in baseball in home runs surrendered (193 total, 1.2 per game).
+- Rangers pitchers combine to give up 194 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- In his last outing on Saturday against the Seattle Mariners, the left-hander tossed seven scoreless innings while surrendering five hits.
+- In his last appearance on Sunday, the right-hander threw five innings against the Seattle Mariners, giving up five earned runs while surrendering six hits.

+- The 33-year-old has amassed an ERA of 3.26, with 8.1 strikeouts per nine innings, in 24 games this season.
+Opponents are batting .221 against him.

 © 2023 Data Skrive.
 All rights reserved.